mgonto/restangular/README.md

 // GET /accounts/messages?param=param2
 Restangular.all("accounts").customGET("messages", {param: "param2"})
 ````

+All custom methods have an alias where you replace `custom` by `do`.
+For example, `customeGET` is equal to `doGET`.
+Just pick whatever syntax you prefer.

 ## Copying elements
 Before modifying an object, we sometimes want to copy it and then modify the copied object.
 We can't use `angular.copy` for this because it'll not change the `this` binded in the functions we add to the object.
 In this cases, you must use `Restangular.copy(fromElement)`.